jorgearma/jorgearma/README.md

 - 🧗‍♂️ Preparing for **OSCP Certification**

--  🌱 Currently focused on penetration testing, privilege escalation, web exploitation, and Active Directory — preparing for the **OSCP** certification.
+-  🌱 Currently focused on penetration testing, privilege escalation, web exploitation, and Active Directory

 - 📫 How to reach me **jorgesiemprearmando@gmail.com**